lfelipe-ferrao/lfelipe-ferrao.github.io/index.md

   <img src="/images/all.png" />
 </p>

 My main goal is to explore a wide variety of problems at the interface of Statistics and Genetics.
 It includes developing novel methods and software or learning something new compared with existing approaches.
-Results are mainly applicable in two crops (blueberry and coffee) and in two directions: use of omics data for (i) prediction and for (ii) understanding the genetic architecture of complex traits.
+Results are mainly applicable in two crops (blueberry and coffee) and in two directions: the use of multi-omic data for (i) prediction and (ii) understanding the genetic architecture of complex traits.

 ## Specific areas